 How to grow Okra/Bhindi/Ladies finger from seeds to harvest in India.
 End to end guide for a beginner.Hey there, I am excited to discuss growing Okra from seeds.
 Okra is also known as Bhindi in Hindi and Ladies finger in English.
+It grows well in summer.
 This is a comprehensive guide for novice gardeners.
 Let us get started now with a bit of introduction.
 Okra is a very common vegetable in the Indian diet.
 It is a favourite part of the recipe for many Indian dishes.
 This is a very commonly grown vegetable also.
 Simple steps and easy care for these vegetable plants makes it a favourite plant for home gardeners as well.

 Step1: Seeds sprouting Okra/Bhindi/Ladies fingers end to end beginner guide

 Choose the seeds of good quality.
 We suggest buying seeds from a trusted supplier.
 To start with asking your friends about their experience or observe user reviews if you are looking for buying online.

 Image Source OKRA SEEDS

 To germinate seeds quickly and effectively, we suggest soaking the seeds in water for around 8 to 10 hours.
 Use cocopeat based potting mix for sprouting seeds.
 Place the seeds around 1.5 to 2 inch depth.
 It is better to use a seedling tray for the same.
 You could cover the seedling tray or pot with a plastic cover for faster germination.
 Make few small holes in the cover for air flow.

 Image Source GERMINATED OKRA SEEDS